Koenkk/zigbee2mqtt.io/docs/devices/HS2WD-E.md

 <!-- Notes BEGIN: You can edit here.
 Add "## Notes" headline if not already present. -->
 ## Notes

+### Pairing

+Push the included pin in the small hole on the case of the device and hold for ~5 seconds until the LED starts flashing.

 ### Triggering the alarm
 The alarm can be trigged by publishing to `zigbee2mqtt/FRIENDLY_NAME/set` message